Should I use primer before I paint?

 How to tell if it’s oil paint…

-- Rub a sneaky spot on the wall in a small circle for about 8-10 seconds
+- rub a sneaky, inconspicuous spot on the wall in a small circle for about 8-10 seconds

 If you paint over oil with latex your paint WILL peel off, I pinky-promise.
 Latex paint will not stick to oil paint, therefore you need to set up a new foundation for the latex paint to stick to.
 Sanding is NOT enough.
 Using a 2 in 1 product is not enough (or better cross your fingers it works, because if it doesn’t you are hooped.)